AideenM12/Joyce-English-School-MS4/README.md

 - [flask-paginate](https://pythonhosted.org/Flask-paginate/)
     - flask-paginate was used to create the site's pagination links.
 - [Balsamiq](https://balsamiq.com/)
-    - The wireframes and sitemap for this project were created using Balsamiq.
+    - The wireframes for this project were created using Balsamiq.
  - [Freeformatter- CSS beautifier](https://www.freeformatter.com/css-beautifier.html)
     - This was used to format the CSS stylesheet.
 - [Freeformatter- HTML formatter](https://www.freeformatter.com/html-formatter.html)